FORGOTTEN INVENTIONS OF LENR

 Part 1 of this series, “Electric Energy-Producing Effects and Inventions Driven by LENR,” published in Issue 133, gives the history of LENR discoveries from 1900 to 1930.

-Part 2 “The Four-and-a-Half Heresies,” published in Issue 135, mainly describes mainly describe Moray’s electric energy-producing invention.
+Part 2, “The Four-and-a-Half Heresies,” published in Issue 135, mainly describes Moray’s electric energy-producing invention.

-Part 3 will detail other similar electric energy-producing inventions.
+Part 3 “Recent Inventions,” details other similar, more recent electric energy-producing inventions.